xuehuinet/mwc-wallet/doc/atomic_swaps.md

 # Atomic swap workflow #

-First Seller (person who sell MWC coins) and Buyer (person who buy MWC coins) need to contact with each other, define the exchange rate, amounts of the coins to exchange.
-Exchange with wallet addresses (atomic swaps can use mwcmqs or tor for communications).
+First, the Seller (the person who is selling MWC coins) and the Buyer (the person who is buying  MWC coins) need to contact each other to define the exchange rate and amounts of coins to exchange.
+They will also need to exchange wallet addresses (atomic swaps can use mwcmqs or tor for communications).

-* Atomic swap is started by the Seller (person who want to sell MWC coins and buy some other coins).
-Seller should specify the swap trade parameters and Buyer destination address.
-Seller can use `swap_start` command to create a swap trade.
+The Atomic swap is started by the Seller (the person who want to sell MWC coins and buy some other type of coin).
+The seller should specify the swap trade parameters and Buyer destination address.
+The seller can use the `swap_start` command to create a swap trade.
-Please note, this command will not start atomic swap trade.
+Please note, this command will not start the atomic swap trade.

-This example creates the atomic swap trade where 5.6 MWC tarded to 0.087 BTC.
-MWC transactions will require 500 confirmations, BTC transactions will require 6 confirmations.
-Time interval required for emessage exchange and redeem are 1 hour (60 minutes).
+This example creates an atomic swap trade where 5.6 MWC traded to 0.087 BTC.
+MWC transactions will require 500 confirmations, and
+BTC transactions will require 6 confirmations.
+The time interval required for the message exchange and redeem are 1 hour (60 minutes).
-BTC redeem address is n4GUrta1qhA1Zgy4DUkmDgxULtJKjDhEc6.
-Seller will lock the funds first.
+The BTC redeem address is n4GUrta1qhA1Zgy4DUkmDgxULtJKjDhEc6.
+The seller will lock the funds first.

 ```
 $ mwc-wallet cli